ghc-proposals/ghc-proposals/proposals/0000-signature-instances.md

 ## Proposed Change Specification

-In backpack signatures and hs-boot files, any instance item which occurs without mention of an class item simply places no constraint on that type family, regardless of whether the class has a default for that item.
+In backpack signatures and hs-boot files, any instance which doesn't mention an item in the instantiated class places no constraint on that item, regardless of whether the class has a default for that item.

 ## Examples